Hbada Ergonomic Office Chair · โ˜… 3.9 Best Budget Check price on Amazon →

 Yes, for a guest office, a teen's homework station, or a starter freelance desk.
 The mesh breathes well and the flip-up arms are useful.
 For a daily eight-hour driver, the [Sihoo M57](/reviews/sihoo-m57-ergonomic) at the same price has a higher weight capacity and a more substantive build.

 The Sihoo M57 wins on weight capacity (300 lb vs 250 lb) and on adjustability (M57 has a moveable lumbar).
 The Hbada wins on the flip-up arms, which let it slide under more desks.
-For most users, the M57 is the smarter pick at the same $199.
+For most users, the M57 is the smarter pick at this price.

 Owner reviews suggest the gas cylinder is the most common failure point, typically at 18 to 36 months of daily use.
-Replacement cylinders are $25 on Amazon and take 10 minutes to swap.
+Replacement cylinders the price on Amazon and take 10 minutes to swap.
 The frame and the mesh routinely last 4 to 5 years.

 The arms flip up out of the way to a vertical position, and the seat-height range tops at 21 inches.
 With the arms up, the chair slides under desks with a 27-inch clearance, which covers most modern desks.
 Without the flip-up, the fixed-height arms would catch on the desk apron at typical seating heights.